luisprmat/luisprmat/README.md

 ## Contributions
 In my spare time I like contribute to *open-source* packages like:
 - [Laravel Lang](https://github.com/Laravel-Lang/lang) - Translations for the Laravel Framework and its official packages.
-I help to maintain the Laravel translations to Spanish
+I help to maintain the Laravel translations to Spanish.
-- [Laravel Jetstream](https://github.com/laravel/jetstream) - Laravel Jetstream is a beautifully designed application scaffolding for Laravel

 ## Contact me
 - [luisprmat@gmail.com](mailto:luisprmat@gmail.com)